Online Lipid Panel Cholesterol Blood Test

 - Triglycerides - Excess fats which can contribute to an increased risk of heart disease.

 - Very Low-Density Lipoprotein (VLDL) - Contains high amounts of Triglycerides.
 Increased VLDL is often indicative of an increased risk of coronary heart disease.

 *NOTE: This test uses an updated methodology for calculating LDL.
 As a result, fasting prior to specimen collection is no longer required in most cases.
 However, when the Triglyceride level is over 800 mg, the lab may not be able to accurately calculate the LDL.
 In this case, a Direct LDL test is recommended.

-A Lipid Panel is often ordered as a general health screening to measure cholesterol levels which can contribute to heart disease or events like heart attacks or stroke.
+A cholesterol blood test is often ordered as a general health screening.
 This test is also useful for monitoring people who are being treated for high cholesterol.
 Cholesterol testing is recommended every five years for adults and more often for those with risk factors such as smoking, being overweight, high blood pressure, diabetes, or a family history of heart disease.

-Turnaround time for the Lipid Panel is typically 1 business day.
+Turnaround time for the Online Lipid Panel is typically 1 business day.

 Note: Result turn around times are an estimate and are not guaranteed.
 Our reference lab may need additional time due to weather, holidays, confirmation/repeat testing, or equipment maintenance.